 Industry statements and action on execution drugs

-Over two dozen manufacturers have now taken steps to prevent their medicines from being used in executions in the USA.
-At the same time, a number of bodies representing the pharmaceutical and pharmacy sectors have spoken out against the diversion of medicines to death row for use in capital punishment.
+Over thirty global healthcare companies have now taken steps to prevent their medicines being misused in lethal injection executions across the USA.
+At the same time, a number of industry bodies representing the pharmaceutical and pharmacy sectors have spoken out against the diversion of medicines to death row for use in capital punishment.

-Below is a selection of public statements made on this subject by manufacturers, distributors, industry associations, and professional representative bodies.
+Below is a collection of public statements made on this subject by manufacturers, distributors, industry associations, and professional representative bodies.